darraghogorman37/Milestone-Project-2/README.md

 ## Development Life Cycle

-This project followed the following path with regards to the development lifecycle.
+This project was developed along following pathway;

 1. Planning and Design
 * Wireframes were drawn up to assist in the design of the on-screen layout